 Every year, the Foundation recognizes a group of honorees into its Hall of Leaders program.
-The honorees have not only made a substantial impact to the contributing efforts of the work of the Foundation, but also amongst those in their community.
+The honorees have not only made a substantial impact on the contributing efforts of the work of the Foundation but also amongst those in their community.
 Past honorees are displayed on the "Hall of Leaders" wall, outside the Foundation office, within the Etta & Joseph Miller Performing Arts Center.

 Outstanding Retired Educator

 Mr. David Luther

 For more than 35 years, David Luther has been active in public education.
 David began his career as a high school English teacher in 1984.
 In 2000, David was named the Jefferson City Public Schools’ Director of School-Community Relations, a position he held for 14 years before retiring in 2014.
 During that time David worked to build positive connections between the school district and community through quality communications and public relations.

 In July 2015, David was asked to serve as the Missouri Association of School Administrators’ (MASA) first Director of Communications.
 In this role, David helps promote MASA’s message while also assisting school leaders in communications and public relations matters across the state.

 David also serves as the Executive Director of the Missouri School Public Relations Association (MOSPRA), an organization dedicated to providing citizens with a better understanding of the objectives, accomplishments, and needs of the schools within their communities.
 David is the first Executive Director of MOSPRA.
 Previously he served as President, Past President and on the Board of Director for many years.